ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 # Type definitions

--   To define the `Vec` and `Point` types you could use the [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) library, which implements highly efficient fixed-size arrays.
+-   To define the `Vec` and `Point` types you might think that [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) is perfect.
 It's a very efficient library, but **I don't recommend using it in this case**.
 -   The problem with StaticArrays.jl is that it doesn't allow you to exploit multiple dispatch: `Vec` and `Point` would be seen by Julia as the same type `SVector{3, Float32}`.
 -   It's better to define two new types with `struct`
 -   I recommend omitting `mutable`: you will encourage Julia to use them as *value types* instead of *reference types*.

 # Guidelines for D/Nim/Rust

-# Matrices and Transformations

--   It may be useful to define a `HomMatrix` type that implements a 4×4 homogeneous matrix along with basic operations on it.

--   The `Transformation` type will then contain two `HomMatrix` fields, containing the transformation matrix and its inverse, respectively.

--   Be careful to define `HomMatrix` in a way that avoids memory allocation on the *heap*, because it needs to be fast to allocate:

-    -   Avoid using constructs like `vector<vector<float>>` (C++), as data would not be contiguous in memory.

-    -   In fact, avoid `vector` (C++) and similar constructs altogether, as they internally use the heap, and define a simple array of 16 elements.

 # Type Definitions